Second differentials in the Quillen spectral sequence

-\begin{section}{Introduction} The sheaves of $K$-groups naturally arise in the study of algebraic cycles.
-The first phenomenon of this sort was the Bloch's formula, identifying the $p$-th cohomology of the sheaf of $p$-th algebraic $K$-groups on a smooth variety $X$ with the $p$-th Chow group of the variety.
-This was proved in the case $p=2$ by Bloch (see \cite{Bloch}), and later verified for all $p$ by Quillen.
+\begin{section}{Introduction} Sheaves of $K$-groups naturally arise in the study of algebraic cycles.
+The first phenomenon of this sort was Bloch's formula, identifying $p$-th cohomology of the sheaf of $p$-th algebraic $K$-groups on a smooth variety $X$ with the $p$-th Chow group of the variety.
+This was proved in the case $p=2$ by Bloch (see \cite{Bloch}), and later verified for all $p$ by Quillen (see \cite{Quillen}.)

-More generally, there is a spectral sequence starting with $K$-cohomology, that is, cohomology of sheaves of $K$-groups on $X$, and converging to the $K$-groups of $X$ (see \cite{BrownGersten}).
-By Gersten's conjecture, proved by Quillen, for a smooth variety this spectral sequence coincides with the Quillen spectral sequence (see Section \ref{statement}).
-Its terms are the cohomology of Gersten complexes, and are given by certain groups of equivalence classes of algebraic cycles (and elements of $K$-groups of their function fields).
+More generally, there is a spectral sequence starting with $K$-cohomology, that is, cohomology of sheaves of $K$-groups on $X$, and converging to $K$-groups of $X$ (see \cite{BrownGersten}).
+By Gersten's conjecture, proved by Quillen, for a smooth variety this spectral sequence coincides with the Quillen spectral sequence (we recall the definition in Section \ref{statement}).
+Its terms are cohomology of Gersten complexes, and are given by certain groups of equivalence classes of algebraic cycles equipped with elements of $K$-groups of function fields of their components.

 Take, for example, the first nontrivial differential on the second sheet of this spectral sequence, namely